trixi-framework/Trixi.jl/docs/src/index.md

 # Trixi

 **Trixi.jl** is a numerical simulation framework for hyperbolic conservation laws written in [Julia](https://julialang.org).
-A key goal for Trixi is to be easy to use for new or unexperienced users, including installation and postprocessing.
+A key objective for the framework is to be useful to both scientists and students.
+Therefore, next to having an extensible design with a fast implementation, Trixi is focused on being easy to use for new or inexperienced users, including the installation and postprocessing procedures.
 Its features include:

 * Hierarchical quadtree/octree grid with adaptive mesh refinement
 * Native support for 2D and 3D simulations